 Not using valid sources that support your claims, such as charts, tables, testimonials, statistics, or other metrics relevant to the category, can mean the judges have no firm basis on which to compare your entry with others.

-If you are not comfortable sharing confidential client data you can always convert your data to percentages.
-You should not worry about confidentiality as all judges in the Native Advertising AWARDS 2021 jury is asked to sign a confidentiality agreement, so they are not allowed to disclose any information.
-In addition, the annual ‘Award Winning Native Advertising Examples’ published by NAI is not published without thorough consultation and dialogue with caseholders.
+BONUS: If you are not comfortable sharing confidential client data, you can always convert your data to percentages.
+You should not worry about confidentiality as all jury members for the Native Advertising Awards 2023 are asked to sign confidentiality agreements and are not allowed to disclose any information.
+In addition, the annual ‘Award Winning Native Advertising Examples’ published by NAI is not published without thorough consultation and dialogue.

-But if you neglect to gain approval to submit the campaign to the awards program, your efforts might be pointless.
+But if you neglect to gain approval to submit the campaign for award consideration, your efforts might be for nought.

-Although you may be eager to flaunt your work, there might be other parties involved that do not share your eagerness.
-And it would be such a shame to submit a golden entry and pay the entry fee only to realise that you’ve caused internal or external friction due to a lack of matching expectations or consent.
+Although you may be eager to flaunt your work, there might be other parties involved that do not share your enthusiasm.
+It would be a shame to submit a golden entry and pay the entry fee only to realise that you’ve caused internal or external friction due to a lack of matching expectations or consent.

-Hat tip: Before submitting your campaign material you need to clear the entry with your client, your organisation, and any other affiliates.
+PRO TIP: Before submitting your campaign material be sure to clear the entry with your client, your organisation and any other affiliates.

-There’s always a risk that great work goes unnoticed because your entry has not been given the proper attention to detail before submission.
+There’s always a risk that great work will go unnoticed because your entry has not been given the proper attention to detail before submission.
 Doing a great job might be enough to win an award, but it never hurts to approach the application process strategically in order to ensure you have the maximum chance of scoring a win.
-If you do not take time to check your entry thoroughly you may sabotage your chance of winning.
+If you don't take time to check your entry thoroughly you may sabotage your chance of winning.

 Stay away from jargon and acronyms as there is a chance that the jury will not understand you.
 Moreover, the jury will not be dazzled by an ocean of superlatives such as ‘beautiful’, ‘successful’, and ‘amazing’ in your case entry.

-Hat tip: Make sure that your entry adheres to all the essential entry requirements, and that it is concise and to the point, so your case is easily and quickly understood by the jury.
+PRO TIP: Make sure that your entry adheres to all the rules and requirements and that it is concise and to the point, so your case is easily and quickly understood by the jury.
 Make sure that it is proofread.
 Aim for quality, not quantity.
 Find a willing and receptive soul who does not know the case and read your entry out loud to her/him.
 If she/he understands the story your case entry aims to tell, then there’s a good chance that you are on the right track.